 Eat as much peas as you can!
 They are rich of phosphor, iron and magnesium.
 If you are on a low-calorie diet, you should include them in your meals as they are very low in calories.
 Also, they contain less starch then other legumes, therefore they are easier to digest.

-As usual, we want to share with you a great recipe.
-One of the best peas recipe is Risi e Bisi, a typical dish of the Venetian cuisine.
-Bisi e Risi is a very peculiar dish: too liquid to be a risotto and too dense to be a soup, it’s some sort of dish in between.
+As usual, we want to share a great recipe with you.
+And our best peas recipe is Risi e Bisi, a typical dish of the Venetian cuisine.
+Bisi e Risi is a very peculiar dish.
+Too runny to be a risotto and too viscous to be a soup, Risi and Bisi is a dish somwehere in between.

 In the region of Veneto, Risi e Bisi is served mainly in March, when the peas are harvested.
 It used to be served to the Doge during the banquets in the Palace and on the occasion of the Feast of Saint Mark on the 25th of April.
 Follow these easy directions and celebrate with us the arrival of Spring!